kentico-michaelb/kontent-linked-report/README.md

 ## Features
 * Nodes can be moved by clicking and dragging.
+* Move around the canvas by holding down left-mouse-click in blank space and moving your mouse.
 * Hovering over an arrow (edge) between two nodes shows how they are related in the left-hand margin.
 * Zooming in/out can be done with your mousewheel when your cursor is positioned over the graph.
 * Clicking the "Reset" button will reset the zoom.